Design and Technology/Biology KS3: The science behind hydration

 We hear how the sweating mechanism and thermoregulation work.

-Students could be asked to keep a diary of how much water they drink every day for one week.
+You could challenge students to keep a diary of how much water they drink every day for one week.

-They can assess whether they drink enough and increase their rehydration during energetic activities.
+They can then assess whether they drink enough and increase their rehydration during energetic activities.

 They can be asked to make a note of the ways that they might increase their fluid intake, making sure that this does not exceed the requirements or add excess sugary or fatty foods and drinks to their overall diet.